 3. Candidates taking the paper-based test must bring 2B pencils (two or more) and an eraser.
 Candidates taking the computer-based test are not permitted to bring paper or pencils.

-4. All other items should be stored in the designated area specified by the chef examiner and may not be carried on the person.
+4. All other items should be stored in the designated area specified by the invigilator and may not be carried on the person.

 5. Candidates who cannot provide the required identification and admission ticket upon entry will not be permitted to take the test and will not be eligible for rescheduling, withdrawal, or refunds.